 Key people in Frydenbø Bil explored the market, outlined the opportunity scenario and established who was far ahead in technology.

 - We linked ourselves to external expertise - New, to develop the case further.
 This turned out to be a very good match and not long after we created the company together, Imove, he says.

 Ownership and resource use was moved from Frydenbø Bil to Frydenbø NXT in 2019.

-- It was important to find the right partner and to move the development project out of the core operations, to ensure scaling and that we really dared to risk challenging today's revenue streams.
-The goal was not to create a competitor to the core business, but to gain knowledge about other new business models, service innovation and to position ourselves for the future by adapting to more customer journeys, Gjøvaag concludes.
+- It was important to find the right partner and to move the development project out of the core operations in order to ensure scaling and that we really dared to risk challenging today's revenue streams.
+The goal was not to create a competitor to the core business, but rather to gain knowledge about other new business models, service innovation and to position ourselves for the future by adapting to more customer journeys, Gjøvaag concludes.

-Imove is to this day Frydenbø's largest investment through Frydenbø NXT and perhaps the one we have the highest expectations towards, in the short term.
+Imove is to this day Frydenbø's largest investment through Frydenbø NXT and perhaps the one we have the highest expectations for in the short term.